biobankinguk/biobankinguk/docs/docs/dev/getting-started/elasticsearch.md

 This isn't a query per se, but is another use for deleting indexes.

-Ok, so Marvel was a component of old Elastic Search (2.x) used for monitoring.
+Ok, so Marvel was a component of old Elasticsearch (2.x) used for monitoring.
 It was used on the old 2.x servers for Biobanks.

 It logs to search indexes, one per day I think.
 Theoretically any Biobanks ES server actually in use should be configured to clean up these logs from both disk and the ES indexes regularly, to avoid filling up the server hard drive.